bi0xid/mts-blog/wp-content/plugins/jquery-pin-it-button-for-images/readme.txt

 * choose which pictures shouldn't show the "Pin it" button (using classes)
 * choose which pictures should show the "Pin it" button (all images, post images, images with certain class(es))
 * choose if you want to show the "Pin it" button on home page, single posts, single pages or category pages
-* disable showing the button on certain posts and pages (works only on single posts and single pages)
+* disable showing the button on certain posts and pages
 * choose transparency level depending on your needs
 * use your own Pinterest button design

 Once you activate the plugin, it's ready to go with the default settings - button appears on all images within the body of your posts/pages that aren't marked with "nopin" or "wp-smiley" classes.

 > <strong>jQuery Pin It Button For Images Pro</strong><br>
 > jQuery Pin It Button For Images Pro is available with full support for touch devices.
-Check it out: http://mrsztuczkens.me/jquery-pin-it-button-for-images-pro/
+Check it out: https://highfiveplugins.com/downloads/jquery-pin-it-button-for-images-pro/

 **Translators**
 - Spanish (es_ES) -  Andrew Kurtis [WebHostingHub](http://www.webhostinghub.com/)

-If you want to learn more about the plugin, visit its website: http://mrsztuczkens.me/jpibfi/
+If you want to learn more about the plugin, visit its website: https://highfiveplugins.com/jpibfi/jquery-pin-it-button-for-images-documentation/

 (This plugin is not related to or endorsed by Pinterest or its affiliates)